 If there’s one pest that can cause sleepless nights, it’s the bed bug!
-True to their name, they will gladly hang out in your bedding and feed on your body while you sleep.
+True to their name, bed bugs will gladly hang out in your bedding and leave bites all over your body while you sleep.
 Unfortunately, humans are their favorite source for a meal, so they’re glad to settle into our homes.
 On top of that, bed bugs reproduce very quickly.
-If you think you have an invasion it’s important to take action right away!
+If you think you have a bed bug invasion it’s important to take action right away!

 There was a time when bed bugs were almost completely eradicated in the United States, but they’ve made a strong comeback and are now in every single state.
 You can pick them up easily in any public location; bus stations, movie theaters, friends' homes, hotels, cabs, and other public transportation.
 It’s a common misconception that bed bugs are only in dirty places.
 Since they only need an available supply of human blood on which to feed, and not trash or decaying matter, they can thrive in clean places just as easily.
 Luckily, bed bugs aren’t known to spread diseases.
 Their bite will cause an itchy, red welt and these welts do have the potential to become infected.
 If this is the case, seek medical attention.

-Since bed bugs are becoming more common, it’s helpful to know the signs of an infestation.
+Since bed bugs are becoming more common, it’s helpful to know the signs of a bed bug infestation.
 Catching them when they first invade can be better than trying to rid your home of an infestation once they’ve multiplied and traveled to different areas of the home.

 Here are a few signs that your home may have fallen victim to a bed bug infestation: